Merchant Account Setup

 Auto Journal Posting

-Daily, or at a minimum, monthly reconciliation must be completed.
-Merchant transactions must be reconciled to Ohio State’s bank account using the General Ledger/PeopleSoft and your merchant statements.
+Departments must reconcile their accounts no less than monthly, although we recommend more frequent reconciliation for deposits.
+Merchant transactions must be reconciled to Ohio State’s bank account using the General Ledger and your merchant statements.
 Monthly statements are provided by email.

 Online Payment Card Processing

-- Contract – service provider must sign a contract accepting responsibility for our customers’ payment card data per PCI regulation 12.8.2.
+- Contract addendum– The service provider must sign a contract addendum accepting responsibility for our customers’ payment card data per PCI regulation 12.8.2.